czipperz/kfg/README.md

 directory structure looks like this:

     .emacs.d/kfg
-    ├── elisp
-    │   └── my_utilities.el
     └── modules
         └── ido
             ├── config.el
-            └── init.el
+            └── meta.el

 To "execute" this configuration you would execute the following code from e.g. your `.emacs`:

     (require 'kfg)
-    (kfg-initialize "~/.emacs.d/kfg")

-After this call, the `elisp` directory will on the emacs *load path*, so any emacs lisp files - like `my_utilities.el` in the example - can be used. `kfg` doesn't make any assumptions about or place any constraints on what goes in the `elisp` directory, and it's entirely for your own convenience.
+    (kfg-find-and-activate-modules "~/.emacs.d/kfg/modules")

-All subdirectories of `modules` are considered *modules* by `kfg`.
-In this case, we've defined a single module, `ido`, which we'll use to configure the use of IDO in emacs.
-The first file we need to look at in the `ido` directory is `init.el`:
+In this case, all subdirectories of `~/.emacs.d/kfg/modules` are considered *modules* by `kfg`.
+We've defined a single module, `ido`, which we'll use to configure the use of IDO in emacs.
+The first file we need to look at in the `ido` directory is `meta.el`:

     '((:enabled . t)
       (:packages ido-vertical-mode))

-The structure of a module's `init.el` is a list with two elements.
+The structure of a module's `meta.el` is a list with two elements.
 The first element has the key `:enabled` and should map to either `t` or `nil` to indicate if he module is enabled or not, respectively.
-If a module is not enabled (i.e. if `init.el` contains `(:enabled . nil)`) then the module is not processed any further.
+By default, `kfg-find-and-activate-modules` will look for this `:enabled` flag and use it to determine if a module is enabled.
+You can change this behavior by specifying a different filter function, however.

-The second entry in the `init.el` list is a list starting with the keywords `:packages`.
+The second entry in the `meta.el` list is a list starting with the keywords `:packages`.
 All elements in the list after `:packages` are treated as package dependencies for the module and will be installed by `kfg` if needed.
 So in this example we've said that our `ido`